DARIAH-DE/puppetmodule-dariahshibboleth/README.md

 #####`dfn_metadata`
 The metadata set from DFN to use, valid options are `Test` and `Basic`, default to `Basic`.

-#####`disable_scoping_check`
-Whether to disable scoping checks, i.e. allow IdPs to send data that conflicts with the scopes registered with the federation.
-Should be `false` unless you are very sure.

 #####`discoveryurl`
 The URL used in discovery, when using federation.